 - For participants with children, MSRI will provide funding that makes it possible for the member to fully take part in the program.This may be in the form of lodging and reimbursement of travel expenses for children who accompany the member to Berkeley, plus lodging and travel expenses for a caregiver.
 It may also take the form of reimbursement of additional expenses incurred if the children stay home, thus allowing the member to attend the program

 - Mathematicians who are spouses or partners of invited group members will be offered shared office space

 For more information, please contact Christine Marshall, MSRI's Program Manager at email@example.com.

-Support for this program is provided by the National Security Agency and Microsoft Research.
+Support for this program is provided by the National Security Agency, Microsoft Research, and IF/THEN, an initiative of Lyda Hill Philanthropies.
 MSRI has been supported from its origins by the National Science Foundation, now joined by over 100 Academic Sponsor departments, by a range of private foundations, and by generous and farsighted individuals.